SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 as seen in the ``incrementBy(_:)`` method from the preceding ``Counter`` class example.
 The use of a preposition enables the method to be read as a sentence when it is called.

-Swift gives the *first* parameter name in a method a local parameter name by default, and gives the second and subsequent parameter names both local *and* external parameter names by default.
+Swift gives the *first* parameter in a method a parameter name by default, but no argument label.
+It gives the second and subsequent parameters both a parameter name and an argument label by default.
-This convention matches the typical naming and calling convention you will be familiar with from writing Objective-C methods, and makes for expressive method calls without the need to qualify your parameter names.
+This convention matches the typical naming and calling convention you will be familiar with from writing Objective-C methods, and makes for expressive method calls.

 Consider this alternative version of the ``Counter`` class, which defines a more complex form of the ``incrementBy(_:)`` method: